Truck hits overpass on Interstate 5 in DuPont

-A truck apparently carrying a military vehicle struck the Dupont-Steilacoom Road overpass on Interstate 5 in DuPont Friday afternoon.
+A military vehicle loaded onto a flatbed truck struck and damaged the DuPont-Steilacoom Road overpass on Interstate 5 in DuPont Friday afternoon.

+The cargo was at least 1-foot-6-inches too high, according to the Washington State Patrol.

 Falling debris from the bridge has shut down the two southbound right lanes.
 Only one lane of traffic is getting through as of 5 p.m.